North Shore (09) 486 8900

 Yes – A negative HPV test means you don’t have an HPV type that is linked to cervical cancer.
 It is safe to wait five years for your next screening test.

-Testing for HPV is a more sensitive first test than the usual smear test.
+Testing for HPV is a more sensitive first test than the smear test previously used for cervical screening.
 If you don’t have HPV your risk of developing cell changes that may cause cancer within five years is very low.
 There are now hundreds of international studies that prove this.

-The usual smear tests detect cell changes that occur because of the presence of HPV and needed to be done every 3 years.
-This is part of why Aotearoa’s cervical screening programme is changing to an HPV primary test next year.
+The previous screening test detected cell changes that occur because of the presence of HPV and needed to be done every 3 years.
+This is part of why the cervical screening programme in Aotearoa has changed to an HPV primary test.
 If you don’t have HPV, it is very unlikely that you will have cervical cell changes that can cause cancer.

 Even if you were to develop an HPV infection the day after your test, you would still be at very low risk, as it can take 10 to 15 years for cervical cancer to develop following infection with HPV.